 Painter and writer, brother of Theresia Concordia Mengs.
 His early career was at the Dresden court; thereafter he worked principally in Rome and Madrid, notably on the frescoes at the Villa Albani and the Palacio Real respectively.
 As an early exponent of Neo-classicism he produced some impressive classical and religious scenes, though he was most accomplished as a portrait painter.
 Under the influence of Johann Joachim Winckelmann he also wrote some theoretical works, of which the most important is the Gedanken ber die Schenheit und ber den Geschmack in der Malerey (1762).
 Although acclaimed during his lifetime

-Related Paintings of MENGS, Anton Raphael :. | Self-Portrait | Portrat eines Architekten | Charles III | The Adoration of the Shepherds | Self-Portrait |
+Related Paintings of MENGS, Anton Raphael :. | Judgement of Paris | Portrat eines Architekten | Charles III | The Adoration of the Shepherds | Self-Portrait |

 Italian Baroque Era Painter, 1578-1649